OAXFoundation/oaxfoundation.github.io/_posts/2023-1-12-Trends-Heading-into-2023.md

 After the issues that the market faced from Terra Luna and FTX, governments and regulators around the world have been facing pressure from the general public to clamp down on the crypto space and enforce stricter regulations.
 And as we’ve shared in the past, we believe that clearer regulations are beneficial to developers as well as the general public.
 However, if the regulatory measures taken are so restrictive that it doesn’t allow for growth in the space, we worry it will stifle innovation.

 Many regulators have felt the pressure and ultimately, blame, for not properly regulating the crypto industry.
 We may expect regulators to move in a more conservative direction, and in some jurisdictions an extreme crackdown to demonstrate their eagerness to prevent a second crisis.
-While this may be difficult for the market and developers during this period of time, there’s hope that with time, a deeper understanding and rollback of the rules, such as in the case with Hong Kong, will provide more opportunities for the market then.
+While this may be difficult for the market and developers during this period of time, there’s hope that with time, a deeper understanding and rollback of the rules, such as in the case with Hong Kong, will provide more opportunities for the market then.<br><br>

 ***